Course Outline

 Goal:

-To apply skills for culturally appropriate communication to engage in a written discussion regarding decolonising Indigenous Peoples' health and wellbeing.
+To apply skills for culturally appropriate communication and social justice advocacy to engage in a written discussion regarding decolonising Indigenous Peoples' health and wellbeing and critique an advocacy campaign.

 Format: